jboss-fuse/vscode-atlasmap/README.md

 To check if it has been started correctly, you can go to Output view and check for the "AtlasMap Server" output:
 ![AtlasMap server output](doc/AtlasMapServerOutput.png)

-The web ui opens with some default data types.
+The AtlasMap web interface opens with some default data types.
 ![Default page AtlasMap](doc/AtlasMapDefaultPage.png)

  It allows you to create and modify data transformations using AtlasMap.
 When the data transformation is finished, you can export it from AtlasMap UI and copy the artifact into your project.